Nayib Lagouireh

-Nayib Lagouireh (born 6 June 1991 in Heusden) is a Belgian footballer who plays as a right winger for Sporting Hasselt.
+Nayib Lagouireh (born 6 June 1991) is a Belgian footballer who plays as a right winger for Sporting Hasselt.
 He formerly played for Excelsior, FC Eindhoven, Roda JC Kerkrade and Fortuna Sittard.

 Career

 Lagouireh left his Belgian youth club Verbroedering Geel to join the Feyenoord Academy in the Netherlands.
 After playing for Feyenoord's youth teams, he joined Eredivisie club Excelsior.
 Lagouireh made his professional debut for Excelsior on 7 August 2010.
 He replaced Tim Vincken in the 74th minute, but couldn't prevent Excelsior losing the season opening away match against De Graafschap (3–0).